tanran/tanran.github.com/_posts/2012-11-05-overview-of-cocoa-drawing.md

 You can think of a graphics context as a **drawing destination**.
 A graphics context encapsulates all of the information needed to draw to an underlying canvas, including the current drawing attributes and a device-specific representation of the digital paint on the canvas.

-NSGraphicsContext, represent the following drawing destinations:
+*NSGraphicsContext*, represent the following drawing destinations:

 * Windows (and their views)
 * Images (including bitmaps of all kinds)